hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 ## Quick Checkout on Keras ImageNet pre-trained Models

+The purpose behind performing a quick checkout on the ImageNet pre-trained models was to determine if fine-tuning would be needed in addition to transfer learning using the following rationale recommended in the [CS231n Stanford Convolutional Neural Networls for Visual  Recognition](http://cs231n.github.io/transfer-learning/):

+1. New dataset is small and similar to original dataset: Since the data is small, it is not a good idea to fine-tune the ConvNet due to ...overfitting concerns.
+Since the data is similar to the original data, we expect higher-level features in the ConvNet to be relevant ...to this dataset as well.
+Hence, the best idea might be to train a linear classifier on the CNN codes.

 <a href="url"><img src="https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/images/Noodles%20-%20Initial%20Checkout.PNG"></a>

 Top Prediction | VGG16 - Fried Noodles | VGG16 - Noodle Soup | VGG19- Fried Noodles | VGG19 - Noodle Soup